Invoice discounting and factoring are similar in the sense that they are both methods of invoice finance.

 The lender then gives you the remaining balance after your customer pays the invoice.

 This form of financing is used to help improve cash flow.
 Invoice discounting benefits a company’s working capital and cash flow position as roughly 80% of the advance invoice can be converted into cash.

 What are the differences?

-In invoice factoring the customer is aware that the invoice is being factored.
-In invoice discounting the customer is not aware that the invoice had been discounted.
+In invoice factoring, the customer is aware that the invoice is being factored, however in invoice discounting, the customer is usually unaware that the invoice had been discounted.

-In invoice factoring the factor (finance company) is responsible for collecting in invoices.
-In invoice discounting the actual business takes responsibility for collecting the invoices.
+In invoice factoring, the factor (finance company) is responsible for collecting invoices.
+In invoice discounting, the business itself takes responsibility for collecting the invoices.

-In invoice factoring the customer is aware that there is a third party involved.
-In invoice discounting the process is confidential and your customers won’t be aware you are using a financial provider.
+In invoice factoring, the customer is aware that there is a third party involved.
+In invoice discounting, the process is confidential and customers are usually unaware the business is using a financial provider.

 In invoice factoring, services like full sales ledger and collections service are available.
 In invoice discounting, these services are not included.